USMLE Exam Overview and Step Details

 USMLE Eligibility for Indian Students & IMGs

-If you are an International Medical Graduate (IMG), meaning you graduated from a medical school outside the US and Canada, you are on the right path.
+If you are an International Medical Graduate (IMG), meaning you graduated from a medical school outside the US, you are on the right path.
 For Indian MBBS students, confirming your USMLE eligibility is the first critical step.

 Your medical college must be listed in the World Directory of Medical Schools.
 Then, you must obtain ECFMG certification, which is your official credential verification to enter the USMLE system.
 A key requirement for this certification is completing 12 months of medical internship from a recognized institution, which is typically part of your MBBS program in India.